 So what’s my plan for next time?
 I’m not going to miss getting one of their sundaes.
 The night we were seated at the bar, we saw the bartender making them all night with vegan ice cream, chocolate syrup, whipped topping, and a maraschino cherry on top.

 Heading to the Orlando area?
-See more things to see and do in Winter Park in this recent post.
+See more things to see and do in Winter Park.